RhysTyler112/Interactive-Front-End-Development/README.md

     * This informs the user the outcome of their action
     * Correct message
     * Incorrect message and what the next card is
-    * If incorrect how many attpemts they have left
+    * If incorrect how many attempts they have left
     * When they have won or lost